chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/assumable-ids.md

 }
 ```

-Then you need to include another `resource` block to create the role-binding using the role that was just looked up.
+Then you need to include another `resource` block to create the role-binding using the determined role.
 The identity will have the permissions of that role over the group specified within this block.

 ```
 resource "chainguard_role-binding" "view-stuff" {